rkaiser0324/CakePress/README.md

 ## Configuration

-1. The CakePHP directory should be named `cakephp` and be a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.
+1. By default, the CakePHP directory should be named `cakephp` is typically a sibling to the WordPress one, i.e., if WordPress is at `/path/to/www/Wordpress` then CakePHP is at `/path/to/www/cakephp`.
+If you're using the [Bedrock](https://roots.io/bedrock/) framework, then it can be a sibling to `/web`.
 Then, set up your webserver(s) as follows (assumes the WordPress server lives at `http://wordpressserver`):

 ### Apache with mod_php